kgogineni/gigon/README.rst

 Follow the instructions below:

-On OS X Repo is available from Homebrew with a simple $ brew install repo.
+On OS X run
+'''brew install repo''' (Installation of Homebrew is required if not already installed)

 On Linux, or if not using Homebrew on OS X it can easily be installed via curl: